 Fabrication of the final design prototype requires advanced machining.
 Due to small dimensions, the tolerances are forced high.
-The overall dimensions are shown in Figure 17.
+The overall dimensions of the attachment are as shown in Figure 17.
 All wall thicknesses are at least 0.5 mm thick and it is fabricated from Ti-6Al-4V titanium alloy.